-Greg earned a bachelor’s degree in sociology from Kent State University and will receive a master’s degree in law from the School of Law at the University of Pittsburgh in 2022.
-He is a veteran of the U.S. Navy and Naval Reserves and has spent the past 20 years working on community engagement and development programming in healthcare, criminal justice reform, and voter enfranchisement.
+He is a Veteran of the U.S. Navy and Naval Reserves and has spent the past 20 years working on community engagement and development programming in healthcare, criminal justice reform, and voter enfranchisement.

 Privately, Greg is willing to admit that even though he may be a Jedi professionally, he’s just a Padawan to his daughter Lali, who spends much of her time reminding him that his training is not yet complete.
 They love watching Star Trek and Star Wars together and go on long bike rides where Lali is fond of telling dad to “keep up.”
 Dad is always working on keeping up.
 Pronouns: he/him/his

 Kristy Smith is the Program Manager for Veteran’s Programs.
 In her role she oversees implementation, stakeholder relations, and the work of the program implementation specialists.